-The RN to BSN Program is designed for the student who is a graduate of a state-approved nursing program and already holds a license to practice as a Registered Nurse in the United States.
-Persons interested in applying for admission to the program should contact the Department of Nursing office to obtain the appropriate forms and information.
-An application to the University must be completed and returned to the University of Michigan-Flint Office of Undergraduate Admissions.
-Official copies of transcripts must be sent to the Office of Undergraduate Admissions.
-Recent graduates of Associate Degree Nursing (ADN) programs are allowed to be admitted and begin the curriculum, but proof of Registered Nurse (RN) licensure must be provided to the Department of Nursing in order to progress into the Nursing Core courses and complete all degree requirements.
-The University of Michigan-Flint has a revolving admission policy, which allows prospective students to be admitted in Fall, Winter, Spring or Summer.
+The RN to BSN program is designed for the student who is a graduate of an accredited nursing program and holds a license to practice as a Registered Nurse in the United States.
+Recent graduates of Associate Degree Nursing (ADN) programs are allowed to be admitted and begin classes, but proof of Registered Nurse (RN) licensure must be provided to the School of Nursing in order to progress into the nursing core courses and complete all degree requirements.
+The University of Michigan-Flint has a revolving admission policy, which allows prospective students to be admitted in fall, winter, spring, or summer.

 Where do I start?